Successful Job Search Tips and Tricks

 2. Revise your goals.
 Did you give yourself an unrealistic deadline for securing a job?
 The pressure could be hindering your efforts.
 Although the economy is growing, it’s not at the rapid pace most economists would prefer.
 Resetting your goals and tacking on extra months or weeks to your job search timeline may be necessary to account for a slower than expected recovery from the recession.
 It may also be necessary to adjust your salary expectations as well.

 3. Evaluate your job search resources Have you tried applying on more niche boards like America’s Job Exchange?
-Are you signed up for job alerts to ensure you’re getting the most updated list of opportunities?
+Are you signed up for job scouts to ensure you’re getting the most updated list of opportunities?
 Are you experimenting with social media?
 There are several ways you can take your job search in a new direction if you suspect your current resources aren’t providing optimal results.
 Post your resume and search and apply to jobs today.

 4. Carve out a niche for yourself in your industry If you love what you do, this will come naturally.
 Spend a good chunk of time researching and examining new trends in your line of work.
 Choose something that peaks your interest and become an "expert" in this title.
 You can then create your own personal brand based on this and begin tweeting, blogging, and informing others.
 Before you know it, you’ll become sought after by people eager to learn what you know, and employers will follow suit.